Local Grant Funds

 NPNS Funds Community Projects

 As part of the North Portland Neighborhood Services Grant (NPNSG) program, NPNS administers funds distributed to community projects.
 Projects awarded NPNSG funding are selected by a panel of residents.
 Two sources have made these community grants possible.
-In the early 1990s, the North Portland Trust Fund was established from a fund collected annually from Portland International Raceway events that have been granted a City noise variance.
-From 2006 through 2013, the City of Portland allocated additional funding for the NPNS district from the City’s general fund.
+In the early 1990s, the North Portland Trust Fund (NPTF) was established from a fund collected annually from Portland International Raceway events that have been granted a City noise variance.
+The City of Portland allocated additional funding for small grants in the NPNS district from the City’s general fund.

 NPNS recognizes that these small grants do great community good while leveraging many more times the amount in volunteer and in-kind resources.
 As a result, we do our best to streamline the bureaucracy so that you can spend time doing the project rather than be tied up with requirements.
 Partnerships are encouraged and projects that partner with and serve underrepresented communities are encouraged.
 Project eligibility requirements are minimal: